-Currently, the FAA only allows the Pfizer and Moderna COVID-19 vaccines for use by medical certificate holders.
+Currently, the FAA only allows the Pfizer, Moderna, and Janssen COVID-19 vaccines for use by medical certificate holders.
 Other COVID-19 vaccines will be individually considered by the FAA following granting of each FDA EUA.
 Pilots should not participate in trials of other manufacturers’ COVID vaccines at this time.

 In early December, the U.S. Advisory Committee on Immunization Practices recommended prioritizing the initial phase of the vaccination.
 Priority would be given to frontline health workers, along with residents and workers in long-term care facilities.

-TC has stated that taking a vaccine that has been approved by Health Canada will not result in restrictions or limitations to aviators.
+Health Canada has authorized certain COVID-19 vaccines for use (Moderna, Pfizer, AstraZeneca, and Janssen [Johnson and Johnson]) and Transport Canada (TC) has stated that taking a Health Canada-approved vaccine will not result in restrictions or limitations to aviators.
 TC Civil Aviation Medicine does not impose grounding periods for aviators wishing to take vaccines approved by Health Canada.
 TC has advised, however, that participating in any vaccine clinical trial is incompatible with medical certification.

 Further information regarding immunizations can be found in the Aeronautical Information Manual 3.13.